Ex ‘Teen Mom 2’ Star Jenelle Evans Claims JE Cosmetics Ended Ties With Manufacturer, Negative Rumors Persist

 — Lil' Vampy (@Jennhatesyou) September 27, 2019

-In the thread, a second user added that she too had heard of the email, as her sister-in-law received one as well.
+In the thread, a second user added that she had also heard of the email because her sister-in-law received one as well.

 Here's mine pic.twitter.com/DmlPOAoE3t